crgrieve/CRL.HeartcoreAlexa/README.md

 Note: you will need to make sure your new intent handler is in the `exports.handler` function.
 Scroll to the bottom of your file.

-I the 'Code' tab you will see there is a `package.json` file.
+In the 'Code' tab you will see there is a `package.json` file.
 Make sure to add the Umbraco Heartcode package reference here.
 For example, at time of writing, these were the verisons in mine:

 ```json
   "dependencies": {